St0iK/deno-spotify-twitter-bot/README.md

 # Tweet your current playing song on Spotify

-This is a basic `Deno` app that it will tweet your current playing song on Spotify to your Twitter account.
+:bird: :notes: Basic `Deno` 🦖 app that it will tweet your current playing song on Spotify to your Twitter account.

 ## basic usage